 4-6.
 NWDAF containing MTLF determines ML model requires FL based on Analytic ID, Service Area/DNAI or data can not be obtained directly from data producer NF (e.g. due to privacy reasons).

 If the NWDAF containing MTLF can not perform as Server NWDAF, the MTLF first discovers and selects Server NWDAF from NRF by invoking the Nnrf_NFDiscovery_Request service operation.
-The following criteria might be used: Analytic ID of the ML model required, Model filter information as defined in TS 23.288 [5], FL capability Type (i.e. FL server), check if the selected Server NWDAF is currently executing an Federated Learning procedure for the Analytics ID, Time Period of Interest, Service Area.
+The following criteria might be used: Analytic ID of the ML model required, Model filter information as defined in clause 6.2A.2, FL capability Type (i.e. FL server), check if the selected Server NWDAF is currently executing an Federated Learning process for the Analytics ID, Time Period of Interest, Service Area.

 Once the Server NWDAF (the requested or the selected one) is determined, it discovers and selects other NWDAF(s) containing MTLF as Client NWDAF(s) from NRF by invoking the Nnrf_NFDiscovery_Request service operation.
 The following criteria might be used: Analytic ID of the ML model required, FL capability Type (i.e. FL client), Service Area, Data availability by the Client NWDAF, Time Period of Interest, Interoperability Indicator.